top of page

 West Haigh Wood & Spring Country Park Circular

-Explore Yorkshire’s Green Heritage At The White Shire , we celebrate all things Yorkshire — from its landscapes and heritage to hidden walking gems.
+West Haigh Wood & Spring Country Park Circular 4.28mi Explore Yorkshire’s Green Heritage At The White Shire , we celebrate all things Yorkshire — from its landscapes and heritage to hidden walking gems.
 Our Yorkshire Walks series tracks some of the region’s most interesting routes, and the West Haigh Wood & Spring Country Park Circular in Grimethorpe is a perfect example of nature, history, and regeneration all in one.
-This circular walk combines the tranquillity of West Haigh Wood with the reclaimed landscapes of Spring Country
+This circular walk combines the tranquillity of West Haig

 Michael Palmer